-- (i) Time off instead of payment for overtime must be taken at ordinary rates within three months of it being accrued. - (ii) Where it is not possible for an employee to take the time off, instead of payment for overtime, within the three month period, it is to be paid

-- out at the appropriate overtime rate based on the rates of pay applying at the time payment is made. - (iii) Employees cannot be compelled to take time off in lieu of overtime and an employer cannot be compelled to agree to provide the employee with time off in lieu of overtime. - (iv) The employer must maintain records of all time in lieu of overtime owing and taken by employees. - (v) Where no election is made the employee shall be paid overtime rates in accordance with this Agreement.

-(g) Eight Hour Break-Overtime
+- (i) Time off instead of payment for overtime must be taken at ordinary rates within three months of it being accrued. - (ii) Where it is not possible for an employee to take the time off, instead of payment for overtime, within the three month period, it is to be paid out at the appropriate overtime rate based on the rates of pay applying at the time payment is made. - (iii) Employees cannot be compelled to take time off in lieu of overtime and an employer cannot be compelled to agree to provide the employee with time off in lieu of overtime. - (iv) The employer must maintain records of all time in lieu of overtime owing and taken by employees. - (v) Where no election is made the employee shall be paid overtime rates in accordance with this Agreement. - (vi) If, on the termination of the employee's employment, time off for overtime worked by the employee to which clause 14.2 (f) applies has not been taken, the employer must pay the employee for the overtime at the overtime rate applicable to the overtime when worked. - (g) Eight Hour Break-Overtime

-- (i) When overtime work is necessary it will, wherever reasonably practicable, be arranged so that employees have at least eight consecutive hours off duty between the work of successive days. - (ii) Where directed by the employer the employee resumes or continues work without having had eight consecutive hours off duty the shift will be paid at overtime time rates until released from duty for such period, and will then be entitled to be absent until they have eight consecutive hours off duty without loss of pay for ordinary working time occurring during such absence. - (iii) Where the employee is not directed by the employer, but elects to work a shift with less than eight consecutive hours off duty between the previous shift, the time will be paid as ordinary time and will also be counted as ordinary hours for the purpose of contracted hours.
+(i) When overtime work is necessary it will, wherever reasonably practicable, be arranged so that employees have at least eight consecutive hours off duty between the work of successive days.

+(ii) Where directed by the employer the employee resumes or continues work without having had eight consecutive hours off duty the shift will be paid at overtime time rates until released from duty for such period, and will then be entitled to be absent until they have eight consecutive hours off duty without loss of pay for ordinary working time occurring during such absence. (iii) Where the employee is not directed by the employer, but elects to work a shift with less than eight consecutive hours off duty between the previous shift, the time will be paid as ordinary time and will also be counted as ordinary hours for the purpose of contracted hours.